 Plan the Sale Before the Structure Is Set

-The difference between a well-planned sale and a rushed one can be substantial.
-Many of the most valuable tax decisions are only available before the deal is finalized.
 If you want help modeling after-tax outcomes, reviewing QSBS eligibility, and coordinating your deal with a long-term plan, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We’ll help you approach the sale with clarity, structure, and a strategy designed to protect what you’ve built.
+We will help you approach the sale with clarity, structure, and a strategy designed to protect what you have built.